kondetisidhartha/GitHub-Twin/README.md

 ## About this project

 This project is to create a github profile page clone to display the repositories and allow the user to filter through the repositories by name using a search bar.

+Followed MVC Structure through full project.

 ## Getting Started with Create React App